Baron-von-Riedesel/Dos64-stub/Readme.txt

    - enough extended memory to load the image

-  3. Hot to use dos64stub?
+  3. How to use dos64stub?

   The stub is added to a 64-bit binary thru the link step.
 See file Makefile for how to do this with MS link or jwlink.
 The image must meet the following requirements:

    - Subsystem has to be "native"; avoids the image being loaded in Win64
-   - image must contain base relocations
+   - image must contain base relocations (they must NOT be "stripped")
    - no dll references ("imports") are possible
    - base of image must be < 4 GB